jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/kubernetes.md

 1. [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html):
 It is a serverless service
 for running containers.
+It is expensive as only one container exists within an entire physical machine.
 It does not support extensions.
 It is platform-bounded.
 It is not [Open source](https://opensource.com/resources/what-open-source).